 The Tobin Tax, then, appears likely to smooth international currency markets, and reduce the vulnerability of poorer countries in particular to rapidly fluctuating currency markets.
 But although the emphasis was originally on increasing financial stability Tobin, along with various other supporters of a Tobin Tax, soon came to realize the potential of the scheme to raise funds for poverty relief.
 A relatively small tax – levied at some fraction of one per cent of any given currency transaction – could produce around $150–300 billion annually.
 Notably – and unlike many of the other proposals discussed here – the idea has gained some support from governments and non-governmental organizations.
-In 1999 the Canadian House of Commons for instance passed a motion declaring that “the government should enact a tax on financial transactions in concert with the international community”.
-That latter phrase – “in concert with the international community” – is crucial, since the tax would be ineffective if levied by one or even a few countries.
-Whilst in the UK a number of celebrities have supported the idea of a (under the title of a “Robin Hood tax”), international agreement has not yet been forthcoming.
+In 1999 the Canadian House of Commons, for instance, passed a motion declaring that the government should enact a tax on financial transactions, in concert with the international community.
+The last clause is crucial, since the tax would be ineffective if levied by one or even a few countries.
+Although in the UK a number of celebrities have supported the idea of a (under the title of a “Robin Hood tax”), international agreement has not yet been forthcoming.

-Although it has not been achieved in practice, the Tobin Tax performs well in terms of feasibility, in at least one respect: it seems the reform most likely to attract popular and elite support.
+Although it has not been achieved in practice, the Tobin Tax performs well in terms of feasibility, in at least one respect: it seems to be the reform most likely to attract popular and elite support.
 One reason for this, as Moellendorf (2009: 150) points out, may be that the Tobin Tax is directed at an activity that is widely seen as having “little social value” – and indeed which regularly produces negative consequences for many undeserving people.
 As such it appears an appropriate target for redistributive policies.
-It would also perform well on impact, at least from one point of view: at one and the same time reduce those negative consequences attendant on currency speculation, and help many of the people who stand to suffer from them.
-Nevertheless the proposal does have some drawbacks.
+It would also perform well on impact, at least from one point of view: at one and the same time it would reduce those negative consequences attendant on currency speculation, and help many of the people who stand to suffer from them.
+Nevertheless, the proposal does have some drawbacks.
 For one thing, the funds would, on most proposals, be used to support not the victims of currency speculation in particular but the poor in general.
 In this respect, admirable though the proposal may be in a number of ways, the connection between those who are to be taxed and those who are to be helped is rather a weak one, and the reform could be said to distribute the costs of tackling poverty in a rather arbitrary way.
 Second, there is the question of whether the reform would tackle the roots of global poverty and inequality in a suitably profound way.
-Whilst it would directly tackle one source of poverty, inasmuch as currency speculation can exacerbate the poverty of those in weakly positioned economies, it would do nothing to tackle other causes of injustice such as the nature of the international trading system.
+Although it would directly tackle one source of poverty, inasmuch as currency speculation can exacerbate the poverty of those in weakly positioned economies, it would do nothing to tackle other causes of injustice such as the nature of the international trading system.
 In that sense the scope of its impact is limited, and it might best be seen as a part of a broader package of measures designed to secure greater global justice.

 <hb>The Birthright Levy